UPC-ViRVIG/BayesianSSD/README.md

 ### 3D Reconstruction

 The target `recon_3d` makes a 3D reconstruction.
-The inputs are a point cloud specified as a PLY with some custom properties and a configuretion JSON file.
+The inputs are a point cloud specified as a PLY with some custom properties and a configuration JSON file.
 The outputs are a PLY of the final mesh and two binary files that store the reconstructed field in a custom format.
 These binary files can be used in the 3D viewer (explained below) to observe different properties.

 ##### Point cloud description